ID: Inside diameter.

 Inside mounted seal: A mechanical seal in which all components are mounted in the process fluid.

-I.S.O.: International Standards Organization.
+IOS: International Standards Organization.
 Sets pump and seal standards for the community.
-Defines the popular ISO9000 standard for management.
+Defines the popular ISO 9000 standard for management.

 Iteration: Repeating a process and approaching a goal or target.
 Used to find the asymptote in functions.
 Very dependent on modern computer algorithms.